 3) Describe the key dependent variable(s) specifying how they will be measured.

 The dependent variables are (1) perceived level of automation, (2) the level of responsibility assigned to the driver or the AV software in case of an accident and (3) the level of liability the firm or driver is held to in case of an accident.
 We will measure preferred levels of autonomous vehicles on a 6-point scale with endpoints, 1 – Level 1 automation (not automated at all) and 6 – Level 6 automation (fully automated).
 We will measure the level of responsibility with 2 questions on a 100-point scale with endpoints, 0 – completely disagree that the AV system (human driver) is responsible for the accident and 100 – completely agree that the AV system (human driver) is responsible for the accident.
 We will measure the level of liability with 2 questions on a 100-point scale with endpoints, 0 – completely disagree that the company (human driver) is liable for damages in the accident and 100 – completely agree that the company (human driver) is liable for damages in the accident.

+At the end of the survey, we will include an individual differences scale on perceptions of misleading and deceptive marketing practices for products and promotions.

 4) How many and which conditions will participants be assigned to?